johndun/llmpipe/EXAMPLES2.md

 ## LlmPrompt Class Overview

 The `LlmPrompt` class is the core component for creating structured LLM interactions.
-It inherits from `LlmChat` and provides a framework for defining inputs, outputs, and evaluations.
+It provides a framework for defining inputs, outputs, and evaluations.

 ### Key Parameters